Get moving guidelines

-Visit the NHS website to find more information on why sitting too much is bad for your health.
+Find more information on why sitting too much is bad for your health on the NHS website.

 If you reduce the amount of time you spend sitting or lying and increase your activity levels, this will help to improve your health.

 Remember, exercise can be as simple as getting up and moving.
 You do not have to go to the gym or even dedicate time to exercise each day.

 Find simple ways to add more movement into your daily life on our healthy habits page.